 I was sitting on one of the steel logs, the part of the giant steel scaffolding which would soon become the spine of one of New York’s newest skyscrapers.
 It was fascinating to watch everyday as the building has slowly grown out of the ground and turned into a steel-brick-glass giant under our hands.
 And now I was sitting on the huge metal frame looking down on the city, observing its distant streets, and the ant-like passers-by.

 From this distance I could be the king of the world.
 I could pretend I ruled over them.
-But I didn’t want to pretend.
+But I didn’t want to rule.
 I saw everything the better and worst of humanity.
 So ruling over them?
 No thank you.
 After everything we went trough in the last few years, all I wanted from them was just to be left alone, to be able to live our lives together in the shadows.

 One more week till the work ends here.
 One more week till I can go home to New Square to Alexander.
 We were living there in our one-room apartment we rented from an old couple.
 We moved in there right after we came home after the war had ended.
 Sometimes we’ve got strange looks from our neighbors, or we were asked about why we were living together.
 Fortunately we were always ready with an explanation.